 As organizations aim to protect their assets, infrastructure, and personnel from harm, it is critical for security teams to be aware of specific attack methods employed by threat actors.
 This includes phishing—a commonly-used attack method that’s leveraged against a wide range of public and private entities.

 In fact, phishing often precedes further offensives.
 This threat gives malicious actors access into your organization’s systems and networks, giving threat actors an access point that allows them to move laterally, and into possession of confidential data.

 Protecting your organization from a phishing attack requires both team- and individual-driven efforts.
 In this blog, we’ll explain how to best keep your assets and infrastructure secure by understanding:

 - What phishing is, types of phishing attacks, and how they work

 - Preventive countermeasures, including the role of education and threat intelligence

 What is phishing?

 Phishing refers to an attack method that uses social engineering techniques to acquire personal information, such as login usernames and passwords.
-Threat actors use social engineering techniques, like phishing attacks, to manipulate a system or individual into improperly granting them permissions or benefits, or divulging protected information outright.
+Threat actors use social engineering techniques to manipulate a system or individual into improperly granting them permissions or benefits, or divulging protected information outright.